 If the Chapter 13 Trustee does not agree with any of the information you have provided or the Chapter 13 Plan of Repayment that you proposed, then he will file a written objection with the Court and the Judge will have to decide whether the Trustee is correct or not.
 Chapter 13 Trustees are given substantial deference to make practical decisions about your case so these objections must be taken seriously and are frequently (but not always) resolved by making the changes demanded by the Chapter 13 Trustee.

 Chapter 13 bankruptcy can be a difficult process.
 Since the case can run for five years it has major implications on your future financial recovery.
-For this reason, it is extremely important that you hire a bankruptcy attorney who frequently helps people file chapter 13 bankruptcy.
-When interviewing any bankruptcy attorney, even if you think you need a chapter 7 and not a chapter 13, you should ask if that lawyer handles chapter 13 cases.
-This is because there are many problems which can arise in a chapter 7 that are avoided by filing chapter 13.
-You can find a nationally certified Portland Bankruptcy Attorney familiar with consumer bankruptcy cases by following this link: https://www.abcworld.org/search/.
+For this reason, it is extremely important that you hire a bankruptcy attorney who frequently helps people file Chapter 13 bankruptcy.
+When interviewing any bankruptcy attorney, even if you think you need a Chapter 7 and not a Chapter 13, you should ask if that lawyer handles Chapter 13 cases.
+This is because there are many problems which can arise in a Chapter 7 that are avoided by filing chapter 13.
+You can reach out to our nationally certified Portland bankruptcy attorneys who are familiar with consumer bankruptcy cases.

-For more information or to schedule a consultation, call us today or fill out the intake form.
+For more information or to schedule a consultation, call our Portland bankruptcy attorneys today or fill out the intake form.